 3.30pm: Cultivating the Economy of a Rural Region through Food & Culture Join a Conversation with Hilary Tasker and Lucy Byatt free to attend

 4.00pm: Tour of Hospitalfield House £9 per person

 For further details please contact Scott Byrne, General Manager at Hospitalfield at email@example.com or call 01241 656124

-This year the Jam Competition is kindly sponsored by Mackay’s Preserves.
+In 2018 the Jam Competition was kindly sponsored by Mackay’s Preserves.

-Jam Competition: We are delighted to launch a competition to celebrate the best local jam makers in the area!
-Mackays Preserves have offered a wonderful prize: the winner gets treated to an exclusive ‘behind-the-scenes’ tour of the Mackays HQ in Arbroath – get to know the secrets of their success and pick up some tips from some local experts.
+Jam Competition: We were delighted to launch a competition to celebrate the best local jam makers in the area!
+Mackays Preserves offered a wonderful prize: the winner received an exclusive ‘behind-the-scenes’ tour of the Mackays HQ in Arbroath.

 Please complete one Beer & Berries Jam Competition Form for each jam entry.
 Please leave your jam jars unlabelled, as we will number them to ensure the competition remains anonymous.
 Please drop off your jam entries to Hospitalfield House, Westway, Arbroath, DD11 2NH.
 The deadline for submission is Thursday 5 July 5pm.
 Upon delivery, the receipt at the bottom of this form will be filled out and returned to you.

 - This is a competition for small scale home producers

 - Jams should include berries of some variety – no maramalades or curds please